Understand your company's position and learn more about the options available

 Our team of business turnaround experts will explore every possible option of saving your business, whether this is the entire company, or those elements of it which are deemed viable.
 Whereas voluntarily placing a company into liquidation is done through a CVL, when it comes to rescuing a financially distressed business, there are a whole host of options for achieving this.

 If your automotive company has found itself operating on increasingly reduced income and you are at risk of defaulting on covenants, or other financial arrangements, we can help with liaising with the bank on your company’s behalf to find a way forward.

-Entering into negotiations with your creditors may be the best way of stablising your company in the short term, while waiting for revenues to increase.
-This type of negotiation could be aimed at one creditor in particular – such as a bank, HMRC, or a supplier – or alternatively, you could propose a repayment plan with a number of creditors at one time.
+Entering into negotiations with your creditors may be the best way of immediately improving cash flow, while waiting for revenues to increase.
+This type of negotiation could be aimed at one creditor in particular – such as a bank, HMRC, or a supplier – or alternatively, you could propose a repayment plan which involves a number of creditors at the same time.

 This is done by way of a legally-binding repayment plan known as a Company Voluntary Arrangement (CVA).
 CVAs are a formal insolvency process and therefore they can only be entered into with the supervision of a licensed insolvency practitioner.
 A typical CVA will run over 3-5 years and allow for a financially distressed company to pay back its outstanding debts at a rate which is financially sustainable.
 Depending on what the company can afford to repay, some debt may wiped out during the process.